 What is adrenal fatigue?

-The term adrenal fatigue is used by some people to describe a collection of symptoms, such as:
+The term adrenal fatigue is used by some alternative medicine practitioners to describe a collection of symptoms, such as:

 Other causes of fatigue

-There are many causes of fatigue.
-It could be due to lifestyle factors such as:
+There are many causes of your symptoms.
+It could be due to your lifestyle, for example:

 - too much work